Skip to Content

 Fry Scholarship

-If you’re the child or spouse of a member of the Armed Forces or the Selected Reserve who died on or after September 11, 2001, you may be eligible for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
-Keep reading to find out if you may be eligible for VA education benefits through this scholarship.
+If you’re the child or surviving spouse of a service member or member of the Selected Reserve who died on or after September 11, 2001, you may be eligible for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
+Keep reading to find out if you may be eligible for this VA education benefit.

 Am I eligible for Fry Scholarship benefits?

-You may be eligible for Fry Scholarship benefits if you’re the child or surviving spouse of a service member or member of the Selected Reserve who has died and who fits one of the descriptions listed here.
+You may be eligible for Fry Scholarship benefits if you’re the child or surviving spouse of a service member or member of the Selected Reserve who died on or after September 11, 2001, and who fits one of the descriptions listed here.

 One of these must be true of the service member or member of the Selected Reserve:

-- The service member died in the line of duty while serving on active duty on or after September 11, 2001, or
+• The service member died in the line of duty while serving on active duty, or

-- The member of the Selected Reserve died in the line of duty other than active duty on or after September 11, 2001, or
+• The member of the Selected Reserve died in the line of duty other than active duty, or

-- The member of the Selected Reserve died from a service-connected disability on or after September 11, 2001
+• The member of the Selected Reserve died from a service-connected disability

 Keep reading on this page for more eligibility information.